Intensive Review of Internal Medicine

 • Flexibility to change your attendance preference.
 Should your circumstances change after you have registered, you have the ability to change from one attendance option to the other up until two weeks before the program begins.

-FOR OUR IN-PERSON ATTENDEES, lunch will be provided during the midday sessions; continental breakfast will be offered each morning; and coffee and refreshments will be offered in the morning and afternoon.
+FOR OUR IN-PERSON ATTENDEES, continental breakfast will be offered each morning; lunch will be provided during the midday sessions; and coffee and refreshments will be offered in the morning and afternoon.

 In-Person Venue